 Method 3: Centralize your support queries

-XSellco Fusion, is an eCommerce help desk that has been tailored specifically to the needs of online sellers.
+eDesk by xSellco, is an eCommerce help desk that has been tailored specifically to the needs of online sellers.
 Fusion integrates with all your marketplaces, webstore and social channels so that all your messages are centralized in one single dashboard.
-By avoiding multiple logins to multiple channels and inventory systems, XSellco Fusion cuts your response times in half, simply by having your customer queries all in one place; each message containing order, customer and shipping details.
+By avoiding multiple logins to multiple channels and inventory systems, xSellco Fusion cuts your response times in half, simply by having your customer queries all in one place; each message containing order, customer and shipping details.

 During: Make Your Customers Smile

 Bring that holiday cheer to your customers’ lives by adding one more smile to their face.
 Go the extra mile and reap the rewards of your customer loyalty in 2017 and beyond.

 When you create a positive experience people will get behind your brand.